How to find a Claude Code implementation specialist who delivers

 Here is the fastest way to eliminate 90% of candidates: Ask them about Model Context Protocol implementation challenges.

-Real specialists will immediately mention that MCP tools can consume 66,000+ tokens before you even start a conversation.
-That is a third of Claude’s 200k context window gone.
+Real specialists will immediately mention that MCP tools can consume tens of thousands of tokens before you even start a conversation.
+That’s a third of Claude’s 200K context window gone.
 Just from loading tools.
+And yes, there’s a 1M token beta for enterprise, but most implementations don’t qualify.

-They will know that mcp-omnisearch alone eats 14,114 tokens with its 20 different tools, each with verbose descriptions and examples.
+They’ll know that mcp-omnisearch alone eats thousands of tokens with its 20 different tools, each with verbose descriptions and examples.
+With the MCP ecosystem now at tens of thousands of servers and adopted by OpenAI, Google, and Microsoft, this token management problem has only gotten worse.

 Pretenders?
 They will talk about “seamless integration” and “cutting-edge architecture.”
 Run.